Have you ever wanted to get paid to hang out and explore National Parks? You can!

 Like off-roading?
 Be a Jeep tour guide in Capitol Reef National Park!
 This sounds like the perfect job for many RVers we know.

-The pay for this awesome job is $20 an hour to take backroad trails through the Capitol Reef area and haul tourists around while seeing awesome sights.
+The pay for this awesome job is $20 an hour to take backroad trails through the Capitol Reef area and haul tourists around while seeing incredible sights.

 5 Sport River Fishing Guide – Kenai NP